ANIMAL HOSPITAL HUB

 ANSWER

-Per the wiki, admitted anomalies typically cause a death ritual on a recovering patient, a monster emerging mid-treatment, or transform into a Shapeshifter that eats patients and attacks players.
+Per the wiki, admitted anomalies typically cause a death ritual on a recovering patient, a monster emerging mid-treatment, or transform into a Mimic (the entity formerly called the Shapeshifter) that eats patients and attacks players.
 The Hollow Face anomaly is a special case — the wiki says it guarantees a death ritual during its recovery stage, so if you admit one, stay in the room with it.

 Q06What is the Head Banger and why won't the shutters close?